 People who are charged with possession of a controlled substance in Indiana usually find themselves arrested because of one of three reasons: they were in a car that was stopped for a minor traffic violation, they were in a house that had drugs in it when the police arrived for some other reason, or they were set up by a confidential informant.
-However you were arrested on your drug charge, the results are all the same; you are taken away in handcuffs, and you will need the services of a competent defense attorney to defend you against these charges.
+However you were arrested on your drug charge, the results are all the same; you are taken away in handcuffs, and you will need the services of a competent Indianapolis drug crime attorney to defend you against these charges.

 If you have been charged with a drug offense in Indiana, you need a criminal lawyer who knows the various Indiana drug laws.
 Because of the serious consequences that can result from a conviction, an attorney who has experience with drug cases is essential in order to minimize any possible penalties.
 We can help.
 We review every drug case that comes to our office to determine whether the police had a legal basis for stopping and searching you.
 If the police had no legal right to search you, nothing that was found at the time of your arrest can be used as evidence against you at trial.
 You deserve an attorney who will fight to safeguard your rights and ensure that everything that can be done for your defense will be done for your defense, and we will put my experience to work on your behalf.